Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Exercising A Dog In the Summer

-Keeping your dog active, mentally and physically, all year round is of course, super important.
+Keeping your dog active, both mentally and physically, throughout the year is, of course, extremely important.

-And, depending upon where you live affects the amount of outdoor time your dog will have in the hotter months.
+But depending on where you live, it affects the amount of outdoor time your dog can and should have in the hotter months.

-But, regardless of where that is, it’s super important to be mindful about the time of day you are bringing your dog on their daily walk, or trip to the dog park.
+However, regardless of where that is, it’s extremely important to be mindful of the time of day you bring your dog on their daily walk or trip to the dog park.

-Always best to bookend your days with these excursions, versus taking them right in the middle of the day.
+It's always best to bookend your days with these excursions, rather than taking them right in the middle of the day.

-If you live in the city or neighborhood where you walk your dog on sidewalks, streets or any other type of paved surface, you want to be sure to time their exercise before the tar has had an opportunity to heat up or after it has cooled.
+If you live in a city or neighborhood where you walk your dog on sidewalks, streets, or any other type of paved surface, you want to ensure that their exercise is timed before the tar has had a chance to heat up or after it has cooled.

-Get creative, look for grassy or sand areas for them to play, or bring them to any local dog-friendly swimming areas.
+Get creative and look for grassy or sandy areas for them to play, or bring them to any local dog-friendly swimming areas.

 And let's face it, some serious fun can always be made with a hose!